vezzolter/DSA/Algorithms/Recursion/Recursion.md

 ---
 **Important Details**

 Not all mathematically recursive functions are efficiently (or correctly) implemented by C++’s simulation of recursion.
 Recursion is used when it makes the solution clearer.
-In order to make a good use of this approach, it's worth to consider a few deducable guidelines for designing:
+In order to make a good use of this approach, it's worth to consider a few deducible guidelines for designing:

 1. **Termination conditions** — there must always be some base cases that can be solved without resorting to recursion.
 Otherwise it may lead to infinite recursion, which cause stack overflow problem (refer to '[Call Stack](#call-stack)' subsection).
 2. **Making progress** —  it's essential that each recursive call contributes to progress towards reaching a base case, making sure that termination conditions are reachable.